 What is NFC?

-NFC stands for near field communication, and refers to a protocol within high frequency (HF) RFID contactless communication technology that runs at a standard base frequency of 13.56 MHz.
+NFC stands for near-field communication and refers to a protocol within high-frequency (HF) RFID contactless communication technology that runs at a standard base frequency of 13.56 MHz.

-This can be helpful in laboratory environments.
+As a protocol within RFID, NFC involves the same components and basic functions.
+Tags hold information, and NFC-enabled devices like your smartphone can read those tags, which can be helpful in laboratory environments.
 For example, let’s say your lab has implemented an RFID plan to include additional verification information that won’t fit in a traditional barcode.
-This information can be accessed by approved technicians easily on their smartphone.
+This information can be accessed by approved technicians easily on their smartphones.

 A strategy like this combines the power of NFC with The Cloud to automate tasks that previously might’ve been very tedious.

 If you’re interested in something like this, discussing a plan of action with your integration partner is best to ensure an easy transition.
 In many cases, it’s a good idea to work with customized software and build an organization system similar to your current one to ease the transition.